faltiska/Matcha-TTS-24k/README.md

   but f_max was set to 8KHz for all of them.
 - Increased the decoder model capacity
   I hope it will make room for the extra frequencies that came with using Vocos 24K.
-- Increased the spk_emb_dim in the encoder model
-  I hope it will capture the differences between speakers better
+- Increased the spk_emb_dim; I hope it will capture the differences between speakers better
 - Switched to an AdamW optimizer
 - Implemented a mel precomputation script
   Originally, the mels were computed during training, on the fly.